IBM/php-s2i-openshift/README.md

 	* Context Dir
 	> NOTE: The context directory for this application is `/src`
 	* Build Configuration Environment Variables
-	> NOTE: This is optional if you are planning on deploying and running the [Summit Health JEE Application on Openshift](https://github.com/IBM/summit-jee-openshift).
-The variable name is `apiBaseUrl` and the value is the API Base URL of the Summit Health JEE Application.
+	> NOTE: This is optional if you are planning on deploying and running the [Example Health JEE Application on Openshift](https://github.com/IBM/summit-jee-openshift).
+The variable name is `apiBaseUrl` and the value is the API Base URL of the Example Health JEE Application.

 ![](readme_images/configurations.png)